shivanshc/gcloud-instances/README.md

 The different gcloud utilities simplify access to some important information for a particular google cloud account on a per-project basis.
 All the .py files have a description, sample usage and sample output at the top of the file.
 The different utilities are summarised below too:

-listInstances.py : It can be used to list all the instances connected to a gcloud account along with their status on a per-project, per-zone basis.
+listInstancesAndHosts.py : It can be used to list all the instances connected to a gcloud account along with their status on a per-project, per-zone basis.
+It also prints the machine type of the instances so users can get more detailed host information about any machine type.
+Finally, it also has the option to print network interfaces of any given instance name.

 listRoutes.py: It can be used to list all the route (routing table entries) for all the projects connected to a gcloud account on a per-project basis.
 It also has the option of getting extensive details of a route if required.